-You can book Virgin Australia using Virgin Atlantic Flying Club miles, but award availability is difficult to come by.
+You can book Virgin Australia using Virgin Points, but award availability is difficult to come by.
 You can also try to accrue Virgin Australia Velocity points if you are based in Oceania.

 Hot Tip: Want to see more about flying Virgin Australia’s business product?
 Here’s an in-depth review of flying Virgin Australia’s 777 Business Class.

 This is somewhat due to the crazy high expectations drawn from its first class offering, but also due to cost-cutting measures.
 In Cathay Pacific business class, you’ll see a cabin of reverse herringbone seats in a 1-2-1 configuration.
 These seats are average in size for their type, but the product itself hasn’t changed in a long time.